agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-7-18-Recognizing-Text-in-Error-Box-Images-with-PyTesseract.md

 ![2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract](/images/error1_contour_segments.png "2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract")

-Below, I saved the segmentd image on my disc temporarily just to be able to feed every single segmented image into PyTesseract, then I deleted the saved image.
+Below, I saved the segmented image on my disc temporarily just to be able to feed every single segmented image into PyTesseract, then I deleted the saved image after I'm done with it.

 ```python